-Fort Mandan, ND A North West Company engagé comes to get a horse for his company and silk for his boss’s wife.
-The Assiniboine who recently visited the Knife River villages attempt to steal horses.
+A North West Company engagé comes to Fort Mandan for his company’s horse and silk for his boss’s wife.
+The Assiniboine who recently visited the Knife River Villages attempt to steal horses drawing fire from the Hidatsas.

 Silk of Three Colors